Drag force on a moving heavy quark with deformed string configuration: Review of holographic description of drag force

 where $\nabla_{\alpha}$ is the covariant derivative with respect to $g_{\alpha\beta}$. $P^{\alpha}_{\mu}$ is the worldsheet current of space-time energy momentum carried by the probe string.
 Recall that $\mu$ is space-time index and $\alpha$ index stands for worldsheet coordinate.
-Proceeding by considering a moving quark along arbitrary direction as $X_i$, to calculate the flow of momentum $\frac{dp_i}{dt}$ down the string, one needs the following integral,
+Considering a moving quark along arbitrary direction as $X_i$, to calculate the flow of momentum $\frac{dp_i}{dt}$ down the string, one needs the following integral,

 where the integral is taken over some time interval $\mathcal{I}$ of length $\Delta t$.
-Since the worldsheet current of space-time energy-momentum is conserved, one can choose the arbitrary radius to solve the integral.
 Drag force should be in opposite direction of the motion, so the $\frac{dp_i}{dt}$ is a negative quantity.
 After some calculation the drag force is obtained as,

 where $\pi_{i}$ is the conjugate momentum $\pi_{i}=\frac{\partial\mathcal{L}}{\partial X ^{\prime}_i}$.\\ Also the rate of the energy loss for a moving quark with speed $v$ is,